mazam5/Weather-App-BLoC-Hive/README.md

 - Get the current weather of your location
 - Get the weather of any city by searching for it
 - Get the weather of any city by selecting it from the list of cities
-- Get the weather of any city by selecting it from the map

 ## Screenshots